jenleap/javand-chatroom/README.md

 # Chat Room
-Complete the chat room application implementation using WebSocket.
+This is a simple chat room application implemented using WebSocket.
+User can log in, post messages and view messages sent by others.

-## Background
-WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.
+It is the assessment project for Udacity's Java Developer Nanodegree course Java Basics.

-## Instruction
+## Assignment:
 ### Implement the message model
 Message model is the message payload that will be exchanged between the client and the server.
 Implement the Message class in chat module.
 Make sure you cover all there basic actions.